I don't have an Instagram. Or a Twitter, or a Snapchat, or, honestly, a Facebook. But, alas, control your shock - I'm ahead of myself.

 But still, I can't help but find it a host for indulgent, anti-productive fumes.

-To constantly concern myself passively with the goings on of others - comparing the photogenic nature of my brunch to theirs, how Boomerang-able my friends and I may be acting, how I even see a sunset.
-It seems every app or site starts off as a casual, post-without-thinking, uninterrupted way to timeline your day and yourself, but quickly evolves into a far more edited realm of anxious posts begging to be liked.
+To constantly concern myself passively with the goings on of others - comparing the photogenic nature of my brunch to theirs, how Boomerang-able my friends and I may be acting, what my Friday night looks like.
+It seems every app or site starts off as a casual, post-without-thinking, uninterrupted way to timeline your day and yourself, quickly then evolving into a far more edited realm of anxious content begging to be liked.
 How many times have you thought of deleting a less-than-liked photo?
 And how many times have you actually done it?

-We edit ourselves, and then let the apps edit us as well, with algorithms that push us around the feeds of our friends and rank how interesting we appear.
+We edit ourselves, and then let the apps edit us as well, with algorithms that hide us or highlight us, ranking how interesting we appear.

 I don't need an Instagram because I prefer to caption my life organically with witty and non-witty remarks - lines that hit and miss and miss again, unable to be edited.
 Words which come not in some staccato, stop and start fashion where five concerted minutes will pass to conceive of the perfect, over-thought remark to oversimplify everything.